What To Do With Leftover Ice Melt Product?

 - Unopened packages should be stored flat in a dry area

-Once you are organized, you can take inventory and prepare to order for next winter.
-Click here to learn more about when you should fill your shed.
+Once you are organized, you can take inventory and prepare to fill your shed for next winter.

 Moisture and higher temperatures can reduce the shelf life of some leftover deicing products.
 If your shed does not have access to interior storage, take precautions for products stored outside.